gaultier/blog/wait_process_timeout.md

 - If you only care about bleeding edge Linux, are already using `io_uring` in your code, and are bold enough to add `wait` support to `io_uring`, you can use `io_uring` (once you have merged it in mainline Linux!).
 - If you only care about Linux and are afraid of using `io_uring`, you can use `signalfd` + `poll`.

 I often look at complex code and think: what are the chances that this is correct?
 What are the chances that I missed something?
 Is there a way to make it simplistic that it is obviously correct?
 And how can I limit the blast of a bug I wrote?
 Will I understand this code in 3 months?
+When dealing with signals, I was constantly finding weird corner cases and timing issues leading to data races.

 Process descriptors seem to me so straightforward, so obviously correct, that I would definitely favor them over signals.
 They simply remove entire classes of bugs.
 If these are not available to me, I would perhaps use `kqueue` instead (with `libkqueue` emulation when necessary), because it means my program can be extended easily to watch for over types of entities and I like that the API is very straightforward: one call to create the queue and one call to use it.